Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Online Learning of High Dimensional Mixtures of Elliptical Distributions

 \subsection{Online EM for HD-ED}

-In this subsection, we derive the online EM algorithm for HD-ED.
-The extension to mixtures of those (HD-MED) is straightforward and is detailed in \cite{NguyenForbes2021} or in the supplementary Section 1.
-The weight $W$ distribution $f$ in the GSM formulation \eqref{eq:GSM} is assumed to belong to the exponential family.
+We now derive the online EM for HD-ED.
+The extension to HD-MED mixtures is straightforward and is detailed in \cite{NguyenForbes2021} or in the supplementary Section 3.
+The weight distribution $f$ in the GSM formulation \eqref{eq:GSM} is assumed to belong to the exponential family.
 This case may seem restrictive but it encompasses a number of ED as the Gaussian, Student, Normal Inverse Gamma with no skewness \textit{etc.} distributions.

 \begin{proposition}[HD-ED exponential form]

 Let $\Yv$ be a HD-ED distributed variable, $\Yv \sim \mathcal{HE}_{Md} (\mub, \widetilde{\Db}^*, \ab, b, \thetab)$, and $W$ a weight variable with pdf $f_\thetab$.
 The set of parameters is denoted by $\Thetab = (\mub, \widetilde{\Db}^*, \ab, b, \thetab)$, with $\widetilde{\Db}^*$ defined by its column vectors $\widetilde{\Db}^* = \left[\db_1, \dots, \db_d\right]$.
 If $W$ belongs to the exponential family, {\it i.e.} $f_{\thetab}(w) = h_w(w) \exp \left[\sb_w(w)^T \phib_w(\thetab) - \psi_w(\thetab) \right],$ the complete data likelihood